MiriamPeskowitz/cityservicesfinder/notes.md

 8. First steps?
 User sees a welcome page, which has a list of Fresh produce stores, community pantries, shelters, etc. Ie, Food, Shelter -- boxes, with dropdowns.
 Pick one --> goes to new page with that data, sorted by where you are.
 You can see info about it, including comments by other users, and you can leave a comment.
 This gets added to the db,

 Enter your address or use geolocation.

+A. Focus on 10 places -- easy to get in.
+Maybe 5 shelters and 5 food pantries.community kitchens DID 11 SOUP KITCHENS
+B. Create comment capability for these -- for both using and contributing to.
+C. back up -- models are: soupKitchens, users, comments, tags, Comments from owners, and how to contribute